revelrylabs/moondog-engine/README.md

 ### Amazon S3

-* Create an S3 bucket that Moondog Engine apps will use for storing backups. https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html
+* [Create an Amazon S3 bucket](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) that Moondog Engine apps will use for storing backups of Kubernetes resources and volumes.
-* Create an S3 bucket that Moondog Engine apps will use for storing Database backups.
+* [Create an Amazon S3 bucket](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) that Moondog Engine apps will use for storing backups of KubeDB databases.
-* Create an IAM credentials that can write to each S3 bucket you created above. https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/
+* [Create IAM credentials](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) that can write to each S3 bucket you created above.

 ### GitHub repo for git-ops